How to Prepare for Hurricane Season

 Before the Hurricane

 - Learn your area’s flooding risk and community hurricane evacuation routes.
+Know the geographical area you live in.

 - Create a family evacuation plan.
 Determine a meeting place for your family and routes to get there.
 Plan how to get in touch with your family if separated.
 Plan where you’ll go if you must evacuate, such as a shelter.